 AUDIO VISUAL OPTIONS

-There are a lot of different video monitoring systems that let you check in on your fur-babies from a smartphone.
+There are a lot of different video monitoring systems that let you check in on your cat from a smartphone.
 This is a great way to give yourself peace of mind when traveling, or provide a quick mood boost during the workday!
 Some cameras even have two-way audio so you and your cat can hear each other’s voices.

 If you know your cat enjoys (or is accustomed to) having the TV or music playing, you can let a show or music stream on low volume while you’re gone.